-DESIGN BUILD TEST As a group, Clubs research their community, define an issue and Girls work individually to learn the computer science concepts they'll need to build their CS Impact Project.
+DESIGN BUILD TEST As a group, Clubs research their communi- ty, define an issue and Girls work individually to learn the computer science concepts they'll need to build their CS Impact Project.
 Clubs test their project by sharing it with their community and plan their CS impact project.
 They learn these concepts through lessons that vary in diffi- culty, programming language, and interest such as music, art, game design, and storytelling. identifying whether or not they met their goals.
-Clubs also set goals for their project's and each At the same time, girls identify individual responsibilities for girl's success. the CS Impact project and learn real life skills to work as a team to complete it.
-Source: Girls Who Code 20 18.
+Clubs also set goals for 0 their project's and each girl's success.
+At the same time, girls identify individual responsibilities for the CS Impact project and learn real life skills to work as a team to complete it.
+Source: Girls Who Code 2 018.